 This not only adds more body to the paste but also makes the rice to be more flavorful and tasty.

-Which variety of Gongura is best to use?
+Best variety of Gongura to use

 The other one has green leaves and green stems and stalks.